meddy672/aws-cdk-client-server-stack/README.md

 3. [AWS CDK](https://aws.amazon.com/solutions/constructs/patterns/?constructs-master-cards.sort-by=item.additionalFields.headline&constructs-master-cards.sort-order=asc&awsf.constructs-master-filter-tech-categories=*all&awsf.constructs-master-filter-products=*all)

 ## Usage
-To use this code you just need to install the software and to update the your bucket name.
-After deployment you should have a S3 bucket with a URL you can visit to see you application in action.
+To use this code, just install the software and update your bucket name, and if you would like, change the table name.
+You will also need to add some items to your database.
+After deployment you should have a bucket with a URL you can visit which will fetch data from the database and display it to the user.

 ## Useful commands